sean-gugler/DeathmazeFairPlay/README.md

 * After entering a command with an unknown verb or noun, subsequently pressing ESC no longer omits the unknown word when re-displaying the response.
 * Double-space is properly prevented.
 Previously it mistakenly prevented a second space only after first letter of second word was started, as in:  WORD_L_
 * Torch count now increments if you "get box" then "get torch" and it's the only box you're carrying.
 Previously it would be off by one.
 (For fun, try "drop torch"!
 Repeat all three commands for endless entertainment walking backwards through the font.)
+* Move forward into wall during monster encounter, "splat" remains and doesn't flicker.
+* Always time to read fate about "the body".
+Message would briefly flicker if you did an action with a text result, such as "open box".

 ## Other changes in fan releases
 * Smaller file size, trimmed hundreds of unused bytes and optimized some bloated routines.